lauren-kissela/nyc-solar-readiness/README.md

 Come back and write about progress toward goal.

 Then, I uploaded my data into SQL (BigQuery).
 I recieved a "bad character" error when uploading, and discovered that the data had various null characters that appeared in SQL (despite my file being UTF-8 encoded).
 I used the Excel VBM editor to clean the data (see VBM file), and successfully uplaoded to SQL.
 A few errors persisted in the data type casting, but after examining the data, there was nothing else major wrong with the data.
 I cleaned the data by correctly casting data types for analysis and correcting several minor errors (SQL cleanign queries).

+Then, I began analysis in SQL.
+I pulled summary statistics for several variables (see sql queries) and calculated the correlation coefficients for serveral sets of variables (write a few here but see sql).

+I wanted to know how to best approach the non-solar ready sites to fill the 9(blank) gap that would still exist after installing solar PV at all solar ready sites.
+I made a column showing the reason each site was not solar ready, which I planned to later use in a visual as well as for analysis.
+While writing code to classify sites based on the reason they were nto solar ready, I discovered that several sites had values in their solar reasiness variables indicating that they actually were solar ready, or under construction.
+I included this in my code to identify these sites.
+(See sql file) I found that the MW capacity of these sites misidentified as not solar ready = (blank) percent, bringing the gap to ___.

+Based on this column, I pulled a list of all sites that would be eligible for a roof replacement, and would then be solar ready.
+I sorted this list by GSF, with the largest roofs as highest priority, assuming some economies of scale in roof replacement (see replacement eligible list).

+I discovered that the vast ma

+I then wanted to find out if there was any benefit to prioritizing certain soalr ready sites for solar PV installation.
+Due to cost data not being collected for solar ready sites, I could not identify the highest MW capacity sites with the lowest relative cost.
+Cost was correlated with MW capacity, but not GSF, so I could not use GSF to estimate/proxy the cost of each solar installation.
+However, since cost is related to MW capacity, a higher cost woul dmean greater value in terms of MW capacity, so prioritixing sites in this way is not necessary.
+I pulled a list of solar ready sites, sorted highest to lowest by MW capacity, for prioritizing solar installatins, however, it make sense to install solar pv on all solar ready roofs.